rfhb/ctrdata/README.md

     function `ctrLoadQueryIntoDb()`), for later use in analysis, and
   - synonyms of active substances to better find trials can be retrieved with function `ctrFindActiveSubstanceSynonyms()`,
-  - improved functioning with remote Mongo databases, and removed need for local installation of MongoDB.
+  - works with remote Mongo databases; removed need for local installation of MongoDB.

 Main features: